canonical/kafka-operator/docs/tutorial/t-relate-kafka.md

 Deploying "data-integrator" from charm-hub charm "data-integrator", revision 11 in channel stable on jammy
 ```

-### Relate to Kafka
+### Relate to Apache Kafka

-Now that the Database Integrator Charm has been set up, we can relate it to Kafka.
+Now that the Database Integrator Charm has been set up, we can relate it to Apache Kafka.
 This will automatically create a username, password, and database for the Database Integrator Charm.
 Relate the two applications with:

 ```shell
 juju relate data-integrator kafka